3M 389 Specialty Adhesive Remover

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.

-3M 38987 Specialty Adhesive Remover is a solvent-based specialty adhesive remover is designed to remove reactive adhesives from a variety of substrates.
+3M Specialty Adhesive Remover is a solvent-based specialty adhesive remover is designed to remove reactive adhesives from a variety of substrates.
 Reactive adhesives include adhesives that require a hardener or catalyst in order for the bond to occur.
-Examples of reactive adhesives include, but are not limited to, epoxies, urethanes and silicones.
+Examples of reactive adhesives include, but are not limited to, epoxies, urethanes, and silicones.
+Product number 38987 is an aerosol spray while product number 38984 is a liquid.
 Made in the U.S.

 Warning: This product can expose you to chemicals including , which is [are] known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov/.